 In the summer of 2017 I was commissioned to create a dance film inspired by Victorian photographer, Julia Margaret Cameron.
 The collaboration with Samphire, QuayCrafts and film maker Paul Windridge culminated in the film, ‘Under Julia’s Spell’ which formed part of the exhibition ‘Out of the Shadows’ at Dimbola Museum and Galleries.
 (Photographs by Carol Walker).

 In May 2018 Samphire and friends took part in the world wide project, The Nelken Line.

 Knitting the Bones

-Summer 2018 at the Ventnor Fringe – ‘Knitting the Bones’ choreographed by Michelle Hainsworth and the company, with words and music by Sandy Kealty.
+Summer 2018 at the Ventnor Fringe – ‘Knitting the Bones’ choreographed by myself, Michelle Hainsworth, and the company, with words and music by Sandy Kealty.

 We took inspiration from the suffragette movement and produced a dance which not only explored the different roles of women, but also challenged the sedate image of older women in society.

-If you would be interested in joining Samphire Dance Company then please contact Michelle here.
+If you would be interested in joining Samphire Dance Company then please contact Michelle Hainsworth here.